Monksc/ml_neuralnetwork_image_digit_detector/README.md

 the decodes this back to an image.
 The program works by taking that middle layer of 10 doubles and check to see what is the closest 3 to it.
 I then finds what number that those were and finds out what number itself is.
+Its 50% accurate but I made it all pretty much from scratch